Emergency Operations Centre

 - Business Continuity Planning

-We are working with the SBIA and Chamber to support their members with implementing and adjusting business continuity plans, and the Town has implemented its own to ensure essential services are provided to residents and to ensure the health and safety of our staff and the public.
+We worked with the SBIA and Chamber to support their members with implementing and adjusting business continuity plans, and the Town has implemented its own to ensure essential services are provided to residents and to ensure the health and safety of our staff and the public.
 For the Town, this includes a New Policy with work from home options and direction regarding the maintenance of non-essential and essential services.

 - Liaison with Local Partners & Organizations